mtumilowicz/groovy258-dsl-closure-workshop/README.md

     * non-deterministic - does not need to obey above restrictions
 * has less computational power than some other models of computation such as the Turing machine
     * there are computational tasks that a Turing machine can do but a FSM cannot

-A Finite State Machine, or FSM, is a computation model that can be used to simulate sequential logic, or, in other words, to represent and control execution flow.
+* can be used to simulate sequential logic, or, in other words, to represent and control execution flow

-A Finite State Machine is a model of computation based on a hypothetical machine made of one or more states.
-Only one single state of this machine can be active at the same time.
-It means the machine has to transition from one state to another in to perform different actions.
+* elementary example:

-Coin-operated turnstile
+    * Coin-operated turnstile
-States: locked, unlocked
+    * States: locked, unlocked
+    * Transitions:
+        * coin -> unlock
-Transitions: pointing a coin in the slot will unlock the turnstile, pushing the arm of the unlocked turnstile will let the costumer pass and lock the turnstile again
+        * pushing the arm of the unlocked turnstile -> lock

 # project
 * `closure.rehydrate(delegate, owner, thisObject)` - returns a copy of this closure